-This course shares a common first year with all our other Computer Science programmes, allowing you to transfer between them before the start of the second year if you feel an alternative course suits you better.
+This programme shares a common first year with all our other Computer Science programmes (Computer Science for Games, Cyber Security and Software Engineering, as well as the standard Computer Science programme), allowing you to transfer between them before the start of the second year if you feel an alternative course suits your emerging interests or career aspirations better.

 "Our Computer Science for Business course is designed to equip you with core computing skills as well as understanding and insight into the world of business, providing great career prospects."